 My velcro backed diamond disks keep flying off my mandrel...

-We've seen this happen from time to time with these diamond disks.
-We've continued, over the years, to refine the attachment structure of the velcro backed diamond disk.
-The mandrels now have a much better hook system than in previous generations, so you should see less and less de-tachment occurring.
+We've seen this happen occasionally with these diamond disks.
+Over the years, we've continued to refine the attachment structure of the velcro-backed diamond disk.
+The mandrels now have a much better hook system than in previous generations, so you should see less and less detachment occurring.

-One of the main reasons for the disk to come off the mandrel is fatigue and hook damage.
+One main reason the disk comes off the mandrel is fatigue and hook damage.
 The hook part of the velcro is the most important part of the equation.
-They hold onto the loops from the disk and prevent any movement of the disk.
-Eventually, hooks do wear down and loose their "gripping" power.
+They hold onto the loops from the disk and prevent any disk movement.
+Eventually, hooks do wear down and lose their "gripping" power.
 This occurs mainly from normal usage of removing and applying disks over and over.

-There are things that also speed up this fatigue on the hook system including heat.
-It's very important to use the disks with adequate water so you don't weaken the hook system by building up too much head and stunting the tips of the hooks on the mandrel.
+Some things also speed up this fatigue on the hook system, including heat.
+It's crucial to use the disks with adequate water so you don't weaken the hook system by building up too much heat and stunting the tips of the hooks on the mandrel.
 This will seriously weaken the attachment of the loops to the mandrel.

-There are some usage environments that are tough on the these system too such as edge work or areas that constantly use only the edge of the disk and not the full surface.
+Some usage environments are tough on these systems, too, such as edge work or areas that constantly use only the edge of the disk, not the full surface.
 This puts undue stress on the attachment and can cause premature failure of the system.
-Once again, there's not much that can be done in these situations.
-If that's how you need to utilize the disks, then you'll have to get comfortable with more disk attachment failures or look into using our Dual Loc attachment systems.
+Once again, not much can be done in these situations.
+If that's how you need to utilize the disks, you'll have to get comfortable with more disk attachment failures or look into using our Dual Loc attachment systems.

 Please, mind that only logged in users can submit questions